 Dr. Stiles also shared several exciting new treatment developments presented at the conference.
 “There was a strong focus on the clinical development of new, targeted therapies,” he said, pointing out results from a particularly exciting trial, which found that a new drug may be able to extend the survival of patients with a something called a KRAS mutation in their lung cancer – a genetic mutation that was previously thought to be untreatable.
 The trial was early-phase, and the drug doesn’t even have a name yet (it’s still called AMG 510), but Dr. Stiles said that seven of the patients on the clinical trial saw their tumors shrink while the remaining six had their tumors stop growing, and no patients had significant side effects.
 “This data is generating remarkable excitement and high expectations in the field for patients who have long been thought to have untargetable tumors,” Dr. Stiles said.

 Beyond the new treatments and lifesaving early screening, patients and survivors—and their advocates—are playing an active role in reducing the lung cancer stigma.
 I spoke with Andrea Ferris, the CEO of LUNGevity, one of the biggest lung cancer-focused nonprofits in the country.
-Ferris, whose own mother died of lung cancer a decade ago, said that the growing number of survivors pushing for progress and talking about lung cancer openly has been a catalyst for positive change.
+LUNGevity has partnered with the drug company, Pfizer, and four other major cancer nonprofits to create the website LungCancerProfiles.com, which provides valuable information about lung cancer testing and resources for those living with lung cancer.
+Ferris, whose own mother died of lung cancer a decade ago, told me that the growing number of survivors pushing for progress and talking about lung cancer openly has been a catalyst for positive change.

 “The fact that there are survivors out there right now who are 12, 15 years out—and they’re not just alive, you know, but they’re living well—and they’re working, and they’re raising their kids and families and doing things… this is changing the face of lung cancer,” Ferris said, pointing out that she sees parallels to what happened with changing attitudes toward HIV several decades ago.
 “Initially, HIV was sort of something that was only associated with homosexuals and the drug-user communities… [but] once people realized that it could happen to anyone, and it became something that people could live with, as people realized that it could happen to anyone, there wasn’t a stigma associated with it anymore.”
 Ferris sees the same happening with lung cancer; as people realize that lung cancer is not a shameful “smoker’s disease,” and more survivors show the world that they’re actively living with it, the stigma, she believes, will self-correct.